dinooo06/potris/privacy-policy.md

 Our game is intended for users aged 13 and older.
 We do not knowingly collect personal information from children under 13.

+Users under 18 (or the age of majority in their jurisdiction) must have parental consent to use Potris and make any in-app purchases.
+All purchases are handled through Google Play or Apple App Store, which enforce parental controls and consent mechanisms.

 ## 7. Changes to This Policy

 We may update this Privacy Policy occasionally.
 We will notify you by updating the effective date at the top of this page.